 Centennial Colorado Real Estate Guide

 And, as a young city that was just recently incorporated in 2001, Centennial is sure to see continued growth and development of its community offerings in the coming years.
-Continue reading to find out if Centennial might be a great place for you!
+Continue reading to find out if buying a home or selling a home in Centennial might be a great choice for you!

 Real Estate in Centennial

 Centennial has received a slew of recognition for its real estate climate, including being named “Best City in Colorado for First-Time Homebuyers” by NerdWallet in 2016 and also by WalletHub in 2015, the “No. 4 Best Place to Live in America” by USA Today in 2015, the “No. 2 Healthiest Housing Market in Colorado” by SmartAsset in 2017 and the “No. 13 Best Place to Live in America” by Money Magazine in 2016.
 With all of this attention it’s no wonder that Realtor.com also reported Centennial’s primary zip code of 80122 as the third “Hottest Zip Code in America” for home sales in 2015.
 Needless to say, Centennial housing is in high demand.

 Types of Housing in Centennial

 One of the benefits that a Centennial Realtor may express to you is that there is a variety of housing options in Centennial from apartments and townhomes to subdivisions and spacious lots of land.
 The median home value here is about $410,000, a figure that has been on the rise in recent years and is expected to continue as the Denver metropolitan area remains one of the fastest growing regions in the country.
 About 80 percent of homes in Centennial are owner-occupied, while 20 percent are rentals.
 The average rate for a one-bedroom apartment is around $1,400 per month.